-The Felixstowe to Ipswich branch line is operated by Greater Anglia (formerly known as Abellio Greater Anglia until 16th October 2016).
+The Felixstowe to Ipswich branch line is operated by Greater Anglia .
 It is a dedicated service at hourly intervals for most of the day.
 The timetable is based on meeting the trains to and from London.
 The route of 15 miles is covered in just 25 minutes with stops at Trimley, Derby Road (Ipswich) and Westerfield.

 The most important times to remember are -

-Felixstowe - trains to Ipswich depart at 28 minutes past the hour during the day and leave Ipswich for the return trip to Felixsowe at 58 minutes past the hour.
+Felixstowe - trains to Ipswich depart at 28 minutes past the hour during the day and leave Ipswich for the return trip to Felixstowe at 58 minutes past the hour.

 (Different times early in the morning and later in the evening. and at the weekends and Bank Holidays)

 Trimley - trains to Ipswich depart at 31 minutes past the hour and to Felixstowe at 18 minutes past the hour